-The most striking feature of the asymmetric nucleosome profiles near CTCF is that the deepest point of the nucleosome-depleted region is shifted about 41 bp "upstream" in 5' direction from the centre of the CTCF motif.
+The most striking feature of the asymmetric nucleosome profiles near CTCF is that the deepest point of the nucleosome-depleted region is shifted about 41 bp 'upstream' in 5' direction from the centre of the CTCF motif.
 This is different from what is usually assumed based on symmetric profiles such as in Figure 1A.
-Interestingly, the first strong nucleosome peak at 105 bp "downstream" in 3' direction from CTCF appears similarly for all CTCF site quintiles, whereas the next peak at 165 bp "downstream" in 3' direction from CTCF is extremely sensitive to the CTCF binding strength.
+Interestingly, the first strong nucleosome peak at 105 bp 'downstream' in 3' direction from CTCF appears similarly for all CTCF site quintiles, whereas the next peak at 165 bp 'downstream' in 3' direction from CTCF is extremely sensitive to the CTCF binding strength.
 There are also several other nucleosome occupancy peaks that display strong sensitivity to the CTCF binding strength.

-The appearance of these CTCF-dependent peaks of nucleosome occupancy as CTCF binding strength increases is causing the effect of CTCF binding strength on NRL that we observed earlier.
+The CTCF-dependent peak of nucleosome occupancy 3'downstream of CTCF can be attributed to Chd4

-The CTCF-dependent peak of nucleosome occupancy 3'-downstream of CTCF can be attributed to Chd4.
-In order to determine the structural origin of the peak at 165 bp from the CTCF motif we calculated aggregate profiles of all chromatin remodellers profiled using ChIP-seq in ESCs (Figure S5).
-Interestingly, we see in Figure S5 that the remodellers position themselves between nucleosomes.
-Chd4 is the only remodeller characterised by a CTCF-dependent peak at position +165 bp (Figure 5D).
-The peak of Chd4 at this location is quite pronounced, which suggests that while Chd4's effect on the NRL decrease determined in Figure 4 is minor, this remodeller plays an important role in establishing the asymmetry of nucleosome positioning.
+In order to determine the structural origin of the nucleosome occupancy peak at 165 bp from the CTCF, motif we calculated aggregate profiles of all chromatin remodellers using their ChIP-seq binding datasets in ESCs (Supplementary Figure S10).
+Interestingly, Figure S10 shows that the remodellers position themselves between nucleosomes.
+Chd4 is the only remodeller characterized by a CTCF-dependent peak at position +165 bp (Figure 5C).
+The peak of Chd4 at this location is guite pronounced, which is consistent with Chd4 being the top CTCF-associated remodeller (Figure 4A).
+Thus, Chd4 plays an important role in establishing the asymmetry of nucleosome positioning, while it does not affect the NRL value per se (Figure 4B).
+On the other hand, another remodeller Snf2h affects the value of NRL and the regularity of the nucleosome near CTCF (see Supplementary Figure S11, plotted using the recent Snf2h knockout data (40)).